kbopenbib/kbopenbib_data/README.md

 <figure>
     <img src="examples/kb_institution_disambiguation.png" width="70%" />
     <figcaption>
-        <b>Fig.1:</b> Number of publications assigned to German institutions in OpenAlex and OPENBIB based on ROR-Matching.
+        <b>Fig.1:</b> Publications assigned to German institutions in OpenAlex and OPENBIB based on ROR-Matching.
 Only publications published between 2014 and 2024 are considered.
     </figcaption>
 </figure>